 Use ESP32 mini boards with caution

 Just as with the ESP8266, there are a number of mini ESP32 boards, including the LOLIN (previously WEMOS) S2 mini.
-I do not recommend using mini boards, if you are planning on connecting many sensors and switches to it.
+I do not recommend using mini boards, if you intend to connect many sensors and switches to it.
 That is, if you are using a perfboard and manually soldering everything, such as I have done in all of my ESPHome projects so far.
 If you were to build or order a custom PCB, you should have none of the problems I’m about to mention.

 The mini boards will have two rows of pins on either side of the ESP32 microchip.
 This keeps the board small and compact.
 However, it makes it very hard to connect further components using wires.
 Having the pins right next to one another, mistakes are more likely to occur, and you will need to know what you are soldering at all times.

-If you are planning on using the pins available on an ESP32, I recommend opting for a full-sized board, such as those based on the NodeMCU ESP32 development kit.
+If you intend to use the pins available on an ESP32, I recommend opting for a full-sized board, such as those based on the NodeMCU ESP32 development kit.